trutohq/truto-langchainjs-toolset/README.md

 # Truto's SuperAI Toolset for Langchain.js

 A powerful toolset for integrating Truto's Proxy APIs with Langchain.js applications.
 This package provides all the Proxy APIs configured to be used as a tool on Truto as tools to Langchain.
+Read more about configuring tools on Truto [here](https://truto.one/docs/guides/tools/overview).

 ## Installation